Yvonne Maddox

-Yvonne T. Maddox is an American academic who currently works as vice president for research at the Uniformed Services University.
-She was previously the acting director of the National Institute on Minority Health and Health Disparities.
-Her career at the National Institutes of Health also includes previous leadership roles as acting deputy director of the National Institutes of Health and deputy director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Yvonne T. Maddox is an American academic who is President and CEO of the T.A.
+Thornton Foundation.
+She previously served as vice president for research at the Uniformed Services University.
+Prior to joining USUHS, she was the acting director of the National Institute on Minority Health and Health Disparities at the National Institutes of Health (NIH).
+Her career at the NIH also includes leadership roles as acting deputy director of the agency and deputy director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 Education

 Maddox received her Bachelor of Science degree in biology from Virginia Union University in 1965.

-During her senior year, Maddox was accepted into medical school; her father's illness caused her to give up medical school and take a position as a technician at the Medical College of Virginia in order to provide for her parents and two brothers.
+During her senior year, Maddox was accepted into medical school; her father's illness caused her to give up medical school aspirations and take a position as a technician at the Medical College of Virginia in order to provide for her parents and two brothers.
 Later, after marrying and becoming a mother, Maddox enrolled in graduate school, and in 1981 she received her Ph.D. in physiology from Georgetown University.

 Maddox was a National Research Service Award Postdoctoral Fellow and an assistant professor of physiology in the Department of Physiology and Biophysics at Georgetown.
 She also studied as a visiting scientist at the French Atomic Energy Commission in Saclay, France, and graduated from the Senior Managers in Government Program of the John F. Kennedy School of Government, Harvard University.